AndrewTweddle/Super15FantasyLeague2012/README.md

 In 2011, I used a massive spreadsheet to forecast player and team-based scores for each future round.
 I started off using the bookies' pre-season odds on the tournament winner to estimate the probabilities of a team winning a particular match.
-I added a fixed linear adjustment to each probability to cater for home advantage (a sigmoid function would have worked better, but this was good enough).
+I added a fixed linear adjustment to each probability to cater for home advantage.
+A sigmoid function (such as the logistic curve) would have worked better, but this was good enough.
 I adjusted these probabilities after each round based on the actual results in the match.
 I used these probabilities to estimate the points earned by a player for being part of a winning team.